 The Last Great Days of the Old Barber Shop Series

-San Francisco, 1980
+San Francisco, CA 1985

 The Last Great Days of the Old Barber Shop Series

-San Francisco, 1980
+San Francisco, CA 1985

 The Last Great Days of the Old Barber Shop Series

-San Francisco, 1980
+San Francisco, CA 1985

 |

-A Young Man in Front of 24th Street Barber Shop, Mission District:
+A Young Man in the Mission District

 The Last Great Days of the Old Barber Shop Series

-San Francisco, 1980
+San Francisco, CA 1985 |

 American Legion Marching Band in Saint Patrick's Day Parade

-South Boston, 1981
+South Boston, MA 1981

 Three Southies Celebrating Saint Patrick's Day

-Boston, 1981
+Boston, MA 1981

 Women in Conversation on Front Stoop

-Boston, 1981
+Boston, MA 1981

 View from Cemetery of Dino's Sea Grill

-Boston, 1981
+Boston, MA 1981

-(Photo taken with police recording film)
+(B&W photo taken with police recording film)

 Automobile with Fins Wrapped in Plastic

-Boston, 1981
+Boston, MA 1981

 I Love You Message in Winter

-Boston, 1981
+Boston, MA 1981

-Young Girl in Polkadot Cape Playing in the Dirt
+Little Girl in Polkadot Cape

-Boston, 1981
+Boston, MA 1981

 Married Couple Visiting a Friend in Retirement Home

-Bellevue, Wash.
-1983
+Bellevue, WA 1983

-San Francisco, 1977
+San Francisco, CA 1977

 Embarcadero Freeway with City View from South of Market

-San Francisco, 1983
+San Francisco, CA 1983

 Embarcadero Freeway with South of Market View of Transamerica Pyramid

-San Francisco, 1983
+San Francisco, CA 1983

 Truckload of Tires and Rims, South of Market

-San Francisco, 1979
+San Francisco, CA 1979

 Ravaged Wall, South of Market

-San Francisco, 1983
+San Francisco, CA 1983

-Avantgarde Man, Nob Hill Studio
+Nob Hill Studio

-San Francisco, 1978
+San Francisco, CA 1978

 Grace Cathedral on a Foggy Day

-San Francisco, 1980
+San Francisco, CA 1980

 Man Practicing Tai Chi in Huntington Park, Nob Hill

-San Francisco, 1979
+San Francisco, CA 1979

 Winter Tree Shadow on Nob Hill

-San Francisco, 1980
+San Francisco, CA 1980

 Architectural Detail of Building on Nob Hill

-San Francisco, 1979
+San Francisco, CA 1979

 Trapeze Artist Flying Above City Neighborhood (Detail)

-San Francisco, 1978
+San Francisco, CA 1978

 View of Three Cars From Nob Hill Rooftop

-San Francisco, 1979
+San Francisco, CA 1979

-Rooftop of Nob Hill Studio
+Nob Hill Studio

-San Francisco, 1979
+San Francisco, CA 1979

-Rooftop of Nob Hill Studio
+Nob Hill Studio

-San Francisco, 1979
+San Francisco, CA 1979

-Self-Portrait, Nob Hill Studio
+Nob Hill Studio

-San Francisco, 1979
+San Francisco, CA 1979

-My Sister Under Her Wedding Veil
+Portrait of My Sister Under Her Wedding Veil

 Cathlamet, WA 1973